MCH Program Alumni Profiles

 Stephanie Orrico, MPH, coordinates the Help Me Grow-WA program at WithinReach, offering developmental screening and related resources to parents living in Washington State.
 Formally trained in early childhood education and communication disorders, she is passionate about the early detection of special needs.
 Her MPH degreee from the University of Washinton enables her to analyze existing early childhood systems and to use qualitative and quantitative data in promoting change and measuring progress.

-Melissa Romaire received her BS in economics from Louisiana State University, Baton Rouge, and her MPH (concentration in maternal and child health) from the University of Alabama at Birmingham.
+Melissa Romaire received a BS degree in economics from Louisiana State University, Baton Rouge, and a MPH degree (concentration in maternal and child health) from the University of Alabama at Birmingham.
 After graduating, Melissa worked for the Centers for Medicare & Medicaid Services in the administration of the State Children's Health Insurance Program and state Medicaid family planning programs.

 Melissa returned to school in 2007 to earn her PhD in health services research at the University of Washington School of Public Health.
 Her area of emphasis is pediatric health services research.
 Her dissertation examines the use of health services and the fiscal implications of the medical home model of primary care for children.
 Melissa has also evaluated novel programs to improve health outcomes in women and low-income children while working at Group Health Research Institute and Harborview Medical Center, Seattle.